sean-parent/sean-parent.github.io/tools/docker-tools/README.md

     $VOLUME bash
 ```

-This should leave you at bash prompt that looks like:
+This should leave you at a bash prompt that looks like this:

 ```
 app@fc7590a63ba3:~$